Table of Contents

 Continuing from the above example, since we have successfully created a scheduled event to remove the Silver Internet service, now we need to create a scheduled event to add the Gold Internet service to Charlie's account.

 Since billing runs at 5 minutes past midnight within Sonar, scheduling the event for midnight on January 9th will allow it to take effect before billing runs – this means that on January 9th, Charlie's account will now have 2 actions taking place: 1) the Silver Internet service will be removed, and 2) the Gold Internet service will be added.
-Now that we have created the event, we will be able to view it, as well as the other scheduled event, from the right-hand side of the Account Overview screen.
+Now that we have created the event, we will be able to view it, as well as the other scheduled events, from the right-hand side of the Account Overview screen.

 When scheduling an event that adds or removes a service, the selection will always be tied to the specific ID of the service.
 For example, if your organization decides to change the GOLD (ID 18) service in your instance overnight and re-add an identically named GOLD (ID 35) service to all accounts, any scheduled events that were pointed to the original GOLD service will fail, even though the names are the same.